-Control the flow of actions in Shortcuts
+Control the flow of actions in Shortcuts on iPhone or iPad

 Once you start working with more complex shortcuts, you’ll encounter actions that express logic and change the flow of the shortcut (such as skipping or separating groups of actions).
 Here are a few examples of these special types of actions:

 Variables temporarily save some content to be used later in a shortcut.
 Often, actions that contain variables don’t connect directly to the next action in the shortcut.
 Instead, they pass their output (including the variable) to another action later in the shortcut.
 See Use variables in Shortcuts on iPhone or iPad.

 The If action checks for specific conditions in a shortcut and outputs varying results depending on which condition is met.
 Therefore, actions can take different paths depending on conditions that are determined when the shortcut runs.
 See Use If actions in Shortcuts on iPhone or iPad.